 We measured the sub-surface flow field via Particle Image Velocimetry (PIV), using a 25-megapixel LaVision Imager CX2-25MP camera.
 The flow is illuminated with a double-pulsed Nd:YAG laser (Litron Nano L 200-15 PIV) at a wavelength of $532$\,nm and seeded with $40\,\rm{\mu m}$ spherical polystyrene particles, using LaVision DaVis software version 11.0 to record the images.
-First, we considered a vertical PIV plane aligned with the jet stream direction to characterize the turbulence decay in the tank.
-This imaging plane extends from the air-water interface down to the mid-height of the forcing region, covering a total area of $200\times300$\,mm.
-For the simultaneous measurements of surface topology and flow velocity, we investigated several horizontal planes parallel to the undisturbed water surface at depths $z = [10, 25, 50, 100]~\mathrm{mm}$.
+First, we considered a vertical PIV plane aligned with the jet stream direction to characterize the vertical turbulence evolution in the tank.
+This imaging plane extends from the air--water interface down to $z=-293$~mm, covering a total area of approximately $200\times300$~mm.
+For the simultaneous measurements of surface topology and flow velocity, we investigated several horizontal planes parallel to the undisturbed water surface at depths $z = [-10, -25, -50, -100]~\mathrm{mm}$.
 Each horizontal plane had a field of view spanning approximately $250\times 250$\,mm.
 We computed the velocity fields using the LaVision multi-pass cross-correlation algorithm.
 For the vertical plane, the initial interrogation window size was $64\times 64$\,pixels, and the final pass used 32 $\times$ 32 pixels, resulting in a spatial resolution of $1.34\times 1.34$\,mm.
 For the surface-parallel planes, the interrogation window size was fixed at $32\times32$ pixels, resulting in a spatial resolution of $2.24\times 2.24$\,mm.
 In all cases, a 50\% overlap was applied between interrogation windows.